codehub-learn/development-environment-setup/CSharp.md

-# How to set up your PC for a C# Academy
+# How to set up your PC for C#
-## Here are the development tools required to enable you to start coding on a C# Academy.
+## Here are the development tools required to enable you to start coding on C#.

 ### PC's specs
 * 8 GB RAM